aiifabbf/aiifabbf.github.com/en/index.rst

 Greetings!
 I am currently working as an R&D engineer at `Synopsys VCS <https://www.synopsys.com/verification/simulation/vcs.html>`_ constraint team, focusing on enhancing VCS's constrained random test case generation.

-I was a master student in Computer Engineering in `Northwestern University <https://northwestern.edu>`_.
+I was a master student in Computer Engineering in `Northwestern University <https://northwestern.edu>`_ from 2019/9 to 2020/12.

-I received my bachelor degree in Integrated Circuit Design in `Huazhong University of Science and Technology <https://english.hust.edu.cn>`_.
+I received my bachelor degree in Integrated Circuit Design in `Huazhong University of Science and Technology <https://english.hust.edu.cn>`_ in 2019/6.
 I wrote a `small tool <https://github.com/aiifabbf/sizer>`_ to compute optimal circuit parameters for analog amplifiers as `my undergraduate project <https://github.com/aiifabbf/undergraduate-thesis>`_.

 I enjoy coding and building.
 I also enjoy explaining what I know to people.
 I keep a `blog <https://aiifabbf.github.io>`_ written in Chinese.
 It mostly contains my personal thoughts about computers, physics and math.
 Someday I will write in English.
 I promise.

 My resume/CV is `here <https://aiifabbf.github.io/resume/cv.html>`_.
 You can open the link and print the web page in Firefox or Chrome to get a PDF version. [#paper-cv]_

+Feel free to contact me at aiifabbf@outlook.com .

 Experiences
 ===========